tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Dice (in other words, this roll *cannot* be made without Awareness).

 Vampires (and Ghouls) have a much easier time recognizing each other.
-If the detectee is apparent,\
-the detector rolls Perception + Alertness/Awareness, and the detectee rolls Humanity - 3 Dice.\
+If the detectee is not 'hidden', the detector rolls Perception + Alertness/Awareness, and the detectee rolls Humanity - 3 Dice.

 Should the detectee be concealed, the detector instead rolls Perception
 + Awareness, or just Perception if they have no Awareness.